-Usually, when Windows users are attempting to sign into a website, whether it be social media or a personal blog, the password section hides the password with the use of asterisks.
+Usually, when Windows users attempt to sign into a website, whether it be social media or a personal blog, the password section hides the password using asterisks.
 This has been the case for decades, But what if folks want to see those passwords?

 Users might wish to view passwords for any number of reasons.
 Maybe the password is saved in the web browser, and the user has no idea what it is.
-Maybe a parent want to spy on their child’s activity online, who knows?
+Maybe a parent wants to spy on their child’s activity online; who knows?